rammic/rammic.github.io/_posts/2015-07-28-hiding-passwords-in-android-apps.md

 }
 {% endhighlight %}

+  While not terribly clever (or optimized), this is a step in the right direction since this effectively neuters the `strings`-based analysis.
+This effectively forcing anyone still analyzing your app to now dive deeper, normally involving 1) studying your app's compiled output to figure out your hiding scheme, and/or 2) attempting to patch your app.
+The bad news is that neither is particularly difficult to do.

+##### 4a.
+Studying Smali Output

+  [Smali is an assembler/disassembler](https://code.google.com/p/smali/) for Android's dalvik VM.
+It disassembles compiled Android dex code into a human-readable syntax.
+Utilities like [APKTool](https://ibotpeaches.github.io/Apktool/) build on smali resulting in a powerful tool to inspect compiled applications, including those from the Google Play Store.

-  Compare that with the smali [instruction generated from APKTool](https://github.com/pillfill/hiding-passwords-android/blob/master/decompiled/x86-debug/smali/com/apothesource/hidingpasswords/MainActivity.smali#L136).
+  Consider again, for example, our `useXorStringHiding` method that combines the [XOR key components](https://github.com/pillfill/hiding-passwords-android/blob/master/app/src/main/java/com/apothesource/hidingpasswords/MainActivity.java#L114) that we described above.
+Now compare that with the smali [instruction generated from APKTool](https://github.com/pillfill/hiding-passwords-android/blob/master/decompiled/proguard-decompiled/smali/com/apothesource/hidingpasswords/MainActivity.smali#L136).
 There are important clues that can quickly indicate our strategy for hiding strings, like our loop to XOR the values:

 {% highlight smali %}
   :goto_0